bchareyre/yade-mpi/doc/sphinx/installation.rst

 	sudo apt-get update
 	sudo apt-get install yade-daily

-After you added whether stable or snapshot PPAs, you will get automatically the updates of the package, when they arrive the PPA.
+After you added snapshot PPA, you will get automatically the updates of the package, when they arrive the PPA.

 More detailed instructions are available at the corresponding pages of ppa`s (links above).